SirKennard/SecureProgrammingGroup42/README.md

 - a1851275 Seung Lee
 - a1849563 Matthew Fuhlbohm

-## Dependencies
+## Dependencies and Setup
-**NOTE: This guide is for Ubuntu/Debian bases Linux distros.
-If you are running a different OS please use the appropriate documentation online.**
+**NOTE: This guide is for Ubuntu/Debian based Linux distros.
+If you are running a different OS please consult the appropriate documentation online.**
 ### Python Packages:
 **NOTE: Please ensure you have Python >= 3.10.0**\
 Install required Python packaged with `python3 -m pip install -r requirements.txt`